MicrosoftDocs/Viva/Viva/connections/mobile-notifications-viva-connections.md

 Learn more about [Microsoft Viva](https://www.microsoft.com/microsoft-viva) and [Viva licensing](https://www.microsoft.com/microsoft-viva/pricing).

 ## Who receives notifications and when

 End-users only receive notifications when the following conditions are met:

-1. The Viva Connections app is installed in Teams.
+1. The Viva Connections app is installed in Microsoft Teams.
-1. Notifications are enabled in the Teams mobile app and are enabled in the Notification Settings option in Teams Desktop.
+2. Notifications are enabled in the Teams mobile app and are enabled in the Notification Settings option in Teams Desktop.
 3. The notification is outside of the user's configured Teams quiet hours.
 4. The user has access to the news post.
 5. If audience targeting is enabled for the news post, the user must be a part of the selected Microsoft 365 audience.